tyronyiu/Uni/GLO375/2019-03-04-Public_Choice.md

 > If theres a two party system, they tend to the median option. **IT's abput
 > convergence experienced by two polarised parties.**

+### Limitations of the median voter theorem

+There may not be a majority voting equilibrium (non single –peaked preferences).Some people are liberal in some issues and conservatives in others, thus median voter is not well defined.
+Being informed and voting is associated with  costs (e.g. in time).
+The voters whose preferences are near the median voter have little  incentive to be politically active and vote if they believe that the political  process will reflect their preferences anyway.There is greater tendency for political  activism at the extremes of the political spectrum, which may partially offset the median-directed tendencies.

+## Politics and Economics

+> An economic interpretation of political phenomena

+### Why do individuals vote?

+In many elections participation rates are low and sensitive to chance occurrences as changes in the weather.
+The reason for this is that benefits of voting for the individual are low.
+There is little  chance that one person will affect the outcome.
+Moreover, the alternatives may differ so little  that the outcome is inconsequential.
+However, although in a fully rational calculation, no one would vote as the chance of affecting the outcome (who wins –not by how much) is essentially zero, individuals do vote.
+The paradox is resolved by assigning utility to voting itself and participating in the political process.
+This also implies that voters may not act in the narrow self interested manner we have previously assumed.